lpmi-13/current-projects/README.md

 ## 45) Complete Dockerized version of bitextor
 - need to run through at least one time with a subset of the data

+## 47) Use the Youtube API to pull in a rap song lyrics video
+- display predicted stress pattern for lyrics
+- possibly grab these lyrics from the genius API?
+- MVP might be predicting based on content/function words
+- Eventually want a system that combines auditory data from the actual songs with NLP-based stress prediction algorithms